Reservable Study Rooms & Tables

 How do I Report Issues?

-• To report any damage or equipment failures contact the Library Service desk on the 1st floor of the library, in person for via phone at: (406) 994-3139.
+- To report any damage or equipment failures contact the Library Service Desk on the first floor of the library, in person for via phone at: (406) 994-3139.
 If damage is discovered after your use, you may be held responsible.